RHIT-CSSE/csse332/labs/cow/index.md

 needed, if ever.

-COW `fork()` creates just a page table for the child, which PTEs point to the parent's physical frames, which are now shared between the parent and the child.
+COW `fork()` creates just a page table for the child, which PTEs point to the parent's physical frames that are now shared between the parent and the child.
-However, COW `fork()` marks all PTEs, in both the parent and the child, as read-only.
+However, COW `fork()` marks all PTEs, in both the parent and the child, as **read-only**.
 In other words, neither the parent nor the child can write to their pages after a `fork()` system call.

 When either the parent or the child attempt to write to a page, a page fault occurs and the kernel is called upon to handle the exception.
-The kernel will detect a COW protected page and will then allocate a frame of physical memory for the faulting process, copy the content of the original page to the new one, maps the new frame in the faulty process's page table, and unmaps the old page appropriately.
+The kernel will detect a COW protected page and will then allocate a frame of physical memory for the faulting process, copy the content of the original page to the new one, map the new frame in the faulty process's page table, and unmaps the old page appropriately.
 However, when mapped in the page table, the kernel marks the corresponding PTE as writable now, and thus the faulty process can continue execution normally after that.